what is a blitz in football

 A typical blitz involves at least one, if not several, linebackers blitzing the quarterback while the defensive linemen are preoccupied with the offensive line.
 This typical style of blitz is a foundational means by which deeper and more complex schemes are built.

-What is a zero blitz in football?
+What is a zero football blitz?

 Zero blitz involves the activity of all the available defensive backs and linebackers after the quarterback.
 No one is left behind in the secondary to cover the receiver.
 This is a high-risk, high-reward type of strategy in hopes of a quick sack that big plays allow when an offense effectively counters them.